0xD3bt/Trench-Tools/docs/QUICKSTART.md

 ```

 The first startup can take a few minutes while Rust builds the binaries.
 Later starts should be much faster.

+After startup passes health checks, the launcher exits and leaves the selected services running in the background.
+Use `npm stop` when you want to stop them.

 ### VPS + Local Browser Tunnel